pointgroup-labs/alula/README.md

 Risk is enforced at the obligation level using oracle-priced valuations.
 The protocol monitors a position’s Health Factor (weighted collateral value / weighted debt value) and a risk-adjusted Liquidation Health Factor (LHF) derived from per-asset close-LTV and liability-factor parameters.

-If LHF < 1, the obligation can be liquidated in small slices: a liquidator repays debt and receives collateral at a bounded discount (liquidation bonus).
+When LHF < 1, the obligation becomes eligible for liquidation in slices: a liquidator repays debt and receives collateral at a bounded discount (liquidation bonus).
 If a position becomes insolvent, the protocol can enter insolvency handling to reduce bad debt; any residual losses after liquidations are covered first by the pool’s insurance fund, and only then (if needed) socialized across lenders in that pool.

 ### Interest Rates